|The Thymus Gland|

 - Difficulty breathing

 - Electromyography (EMG) tests—to reveal abnormalities in muscle functioning

-- Repetitive nerve stimulation—may show progressively increasing muscle weakness over the course of the test
+- Repetitive nerve stimulation (a component of EMG)—may show progressively increasing muscle weakness over the course of the test

 - Tensilon test—a dose of a medication called edrophonium chloride is given, which will briefly improve muscle weakness